 Is there an orientation for high school level classes?

-Yes.
-During the week prior to the start of class, each teacher will hold a Parent/Student orientation online.
+UPDATE 5/5/23: Yes.
+On Monday, June 12th at 6:00p, each teacher will hold a Parent/Student orientation online.
 We will notify registered students and parents via email.
 If possible, these sessions will be recorded and made available by request to registered students.

 My son is an incoming freshman and I was looking for the Marauder Seminar class but I didn’t see it online.
 Is there still a class that prepares students to start at Jesuit as a freshman student?